adobe-commerce/partner-day-accs/README.md

 ### Storefront Codespace Setup

 Go to the new storefront repo created by the terminal.
 Use the codespaces setup instructions from earlier to start a new codespace on the Storefront repo.
-Wait for it to complete, typically takes around 2 minutes.
+Wait for it to complete.
+This typically takes around 2 minutes.

-Once the codespace it ready, lets make code some chagnes to consume and display product ratings on the product pages.
+Once the codespace it ready, let's make code some changes to consume and display product ratings on the product pages.

 ### Query Product Ratings